Broderick Crawford: Freelance actor

 Crawford made The Flame (1947) for Republic, and The Time of Your Life (1948) for James Cagney's company.
 He went back to Paramount for Sealed Verdict (1948) and had a co-starring role in Bad Men of Tombstone (1949) for the King Brothers.

-At Warner Bros Crawford was in A Kiss in the Dark (1949) with David Niven and Jane Wyman and Night Unto Night (1949) with Ronald Reagan and Viveca Lindfors.
+At Warner Bros.
+Crawford was in A Kiss in the Dark (1949) with David Niven and Jane Wyman and Night Unto Night (1949) with Ronald Reagan and Viveca Lindfors.
 He was also in Monogram's Anna Lucasta (1949) with Paulette Goddard.

 All the King's Men and stardom

-In 1949, Crawford reached the pinnacle of his acting career when he was cast as Willie Stark, a character inspired by and closely patterned after the life of Louisiana politician Huey Long, in All the King's Men, a film based on the popular novel by Robert Penn Warren.
+In 1949, Crawford was cast as Willie Stark, a character inspired by and closely patterned after the life of Louisiana politician Huey Long, in All the King's Men, a film based on the popular novel by Robert Penn Warren.
 The film was a huge hit, and Crawford's performance as the bullying, blustering, yet insecure Governor Stark won him the Academy Award for Best Actor.

 The film was made by Columbia who put Crawford under contract.
 He co-starred with Glenn Ford in Convicted (1950), then starred in another hit 'A'-list production with William Holden and Judy Holliday, Born Yesterday (1950), directed by George Cukor.

 Crawford starred in The Mob (1951), a crime drama.
 Under the direction of Phil Karlson he starred in Scandal Sheet (1952), based on a novel by Sam Fuller.

 MGM borrowed him to play the villain in Lone Star (1952), opposite Clark Gable and Ava Gardner.
 He went to Warner Bros. to star in a comedy, Stop, You're Killing Me (1952).

 Crawford returned to Columbia to star in some Westerns, Last of the Comanches (1953), and The Last Posse (1954).
 20th Century Fox borrowed him to co-star with Gregory Peck in Nunnally Johnson's Night People (1954).

 Crawford was reunited with Glenn Ford in Human Desire (1954), directed by Fritz Lang.
 Edward Small used him in Down Three Dark Streets (1954) and New York Confidential (1955).

 In 1955, Crawford assumed the starring role as Rollo Lamar, the most violent of convicts in Big House, U.S.A..
 In the film, Crawford's character is a hardened convict so violent he commands the obedience of even the most violent and psychotic prisoners in the prison yard, including those portrayed by such famous tough-guy actors as Charles Bronson, Ralph Meeker, William Talman, and Lon Chaney Jr.

 Stanley Kramer cast him in a good supporting role in Not as a Stranger (1955) with Robert Mitchum and Frank Sinatra, which was a big hit.
 He received an offer in Italy to star in Il bidone (1955), directed by Federico Fellini.